jedinym/sqc-text/main.typ

 = Biomacromolecules
-The IUPAC #footnote[International Union of Pure and Applied Chemistry] defines a biopolymer or a biomacromolecule as a macromolecule #footnote[Large molecules consisting of many repeating subunits.] produced by living organisms
+The IUPAC #footnote[International Union of Pure and Applied Chemistry] defines a biopolymer or a biomacromolecule as a macromolecule #footnote[Large molecules consisting of many repeating subunits (monomers).] produced by living organisms
 @iupac-glossary.
 These include proteins, nucleic acids and polysaccharrides
 @iupac-glossary.
 In this chapter, we briefly introduce these three basic biomacromolecules.